XpiritBV/vslive-docker-handson/02. Docker basic commands/readme.md

 docker images
 ```

-- Finding images on docker hub
+- Finding images on Docker hub
 ```
 docker search microsoft
 ```
 > There are a lot more Linux containers available.
 Checkout https://hub.docker.com to find base images.
-Right click the whale icon in your tray to switch to Linux containers and try docker search <product> again.
+Right click the whale icon in your tray to switch to Linux containers and try Docker search <product> again.
 E.g. docker search

 - Running a container in the background (-d)
 ```